chainpoint/chainpoint-client-js/README.md

 The Chainpoint Client lets you retrieve and verify a Chainpoint proof.
 Each proof cryptographically proves the integrity and existence of data at a point in time.

-This client can be used in both Browser and Node.js based Javascript applications using `callback` functions, Promises (using `.then`, `.catch`), or Promises (using `async`/`await`) functional styles.
+This client can be used in both Browser and Node.js based JavaScript applications using `callback` functions, Promises (using `.then`, `.catch`), or Promises (using `async`/`await`) functional styles.

 ## Proof Creation and Verification Overview

 Creating a Chainpoint proof is an asynchronous process.
-This client handles all the steps for submitting hashes, retreiving proofs, and verifying proofs.
+This client handles all the steps for submitting hashes, retrieving proofs, and verifying proofs.

 ### Submit Hash(es)